 a.
 Gently pulling the tube back into the abdomen until resistance is felt.

 b.
 Make sure that there is no associated discomfort in this process;

 Securing the fixation plate into the abdomen once properly placed (the tip should be approximately 1cm from the skin to prevent ischemia).

-3. Involving the patient and significant others during feedings, and allowing them to demonstrate back what was learned during patient education.
+3. Involving the patient and significant others during feedings and allowing them to demonstrate back what was learned during patient education.

 Health Education for Patient with PEG Tubes/RIG Tubes

 Having PEG tubes created as access for feeding and medication bring about changes to the patient and family.
 It is important that you are able to educate the patient before the creation of the stoma.
 This would help ease some concerns about the risk of complications.
-Patient and Caregivers at home should be taught on:
+Patients and Caregivers at home should be taught on:

 - Identifying the signs and symptoms of infection, such as:

 - Swelling and tenderness;